Las Vegas gets in the game: Esports in Sin City

 Brett Abarbanel, director of research at University of Nevada Las Vegas’ International Gaming Institute and member of the Technical Advisory Committee, argues the goal has always been to have Las Vegas as a global hub for esports.
 And it already has a base in which to grow as it expands wagering.

 The Evolution Championship Series, known as Evo and focused on fighting games, has been held in Las Vegas for years.
-It will take place 5 through 7 August at the Mandalay Bay and attract thousands of people to Las Vegas.
+This year’s event took place on 5-7 August at the Mandalay Bay and attracted thousands of people to Las Vegas.
 Mandalay Bay has even hosted the League of Legends spring finals in the past.

 “Las Vegas is well poised for that kind of activity and those sorts of events,” Abarbanel says.
 “We have the infrastructure to do that from a tourism and hospitality standpoint and bring huge events into town.
 It’s the kind of thing that has been primed for many years, and we threw a nice big wrench into it with Covid.”

-Arbanel believes the forthcoming expansion of wagering will be “another piece of the puzzle” to make Las Vegas a global esports hub.
-Boyd Gaming, which operates several casinos in the city and across the country, told the advisory committee Monday it is planning to offer wagers on leagues once approvals are given by state regulators.
+Abarbanel believes the forthcoming expansion of wagering will be “another piece of the puzzle” to make Las Vegas a global esports hub.
+Boyd Gaming, which operates several casinos in the city and across the country, told July’s committee meeting that it is planning to offer wagers on leagues once approvals are given by state regulators.
 The company plans to launch an app just for esports wagers that would involve live streaming of events.

 The esports committee is chaired by Paul Hamilton, co-owner and CEO of Atlanta Esport Ventures that invests in the esports teams the Atlanta Reign of the Overwatch League and Atlanta FaZe of the Call of Duty League.
 He sees the city as a special place for esports.